Poushali-02/crop-prediction-ml/README.md

 ## 📋 Overview

 This project implements an intelligent crop prediction system using machine learning algorithms to recommend the most suitable crops for cultivation based on various soil and climatic parameters.
-By analyzing factors such as NPK values (Nitrogen, Phosphorus, Potassium), pH levels, temperature, humidity, and rainfall, the system provides personalized crop recommendations to maximize agricultural productivity and profitability [web:22][web:30].
+By analyzing factors such as NPK values (Nitrogen, Phosphorus, Potassium), pH levels, temperature, humidity, and rainfall, the system provides personalized crop recommendations to maximize agricultural productivity and profitability.

 ## 🎯 Project Objectives